Latest Information on the Reopening of LHAA

 - We will be following all CDC guidelines with regard to cleaning and disinfectant requirement.

-For a complete listing of LHAA protocols and the State’s Requirements for Massage Therapy please click on the buttons below.
+For a complete listing of LHAA protocols, the State’s Requirements for Massage Therapy, and other resources, please click on the buttons below.

 We realize this is a new way for all of us.
 We hope you know this is for everyone’s well being, both yours and our staff’s, and we appreciate your adapting to our new ways of keeping everyone safe.
 To incorporate all of these new requirements it unfortunately has added a great deal of costs in providing you a quality massage.
 With that in mind, the price for any type or length of massage will be going up by $5.
 We will continue to offer you the same high quality massage with even more safety protocols to keep you healthy.